 Lo and behold, the pièce de résistance across Hong Kong’s entire Geopark — the East Dam of High Island Reservoir.
 Get up close with gigantic dolosse blocks, a sea cave, and iconic S-shaped hexagonal rock columns formed from volcanic activity.

-*Pro-tip: The East Dam is also the start of the MacLehose Trail.
-Take 10 – 15 minutes and walk up the path for a while to experience a view of the South China Sea even better than from East Dam.
+The East Dam is also the start of the MacLehose Trail.
+Take a 10 to 15-minute walk up the path to experience a view of the South China Sea even better than from East Dam.

 4) Ng Tung Chai Waterfalls (梧桐寨瀑布)